Heiva I Kaua`i Ia Orana Tahiti

 Sharing or borrowing dancers between groups during the 2 days of the Heiva I Kaua`i is not permitted.

-A list of the first and last names of all group performers (musicians, dancers and "extras") must be received at P.O.
-Box 1417, Kilauea, HI, 96754, no later than 7 days prior to the first day of the Heiva.
+A list of the first and last names of all group performers (musicians, dancers and "extras") must be received at Heiva I Kaua`i, P.O.
+Box 327, Kapa`a, HI 96746, no later than 7 days prior to the first day of the Heiva.
 This list will determine the number of free admission passes for performers.
 Admission gate volunteers will be instructed that only performers with passes will be admitted free.
 If it is necessary to add or change listed performers, the halau must notify the Heiva Committee prior to the Friday before the competition.

 It is permitted for groups to have assistance from drummers or dancers from outside the U.S. (for example, from Tahiti) but the individual’s name must be listed on the group’s roster.